Lightbox Interactive released a huge patch for Starhawk yesterday addressing a number of issues and including two new maps!

 Prestige Levels: In the initial version of Starhawk, we supported levels 1-50.
 To be quite honest, we thought that would have the player community covered for quite some time.
 However, we had underestimated the rate at which people were going to get through the levels so we had to accelerate the release of our prestige levels for those players who are above 50.
 The Prestige levels in Starhawk are not numbers; they’re a Greek symbol ranking of ALPHA through OMEGA.
 The Greek symbol will be displayed by your name in-game.
 These are very hard ranks to achieve and the jump from level 50 to ALPHA is steep because these are really intended for the hard-core community.

-Team-Balance Fixes: There were some bugs in the party/clan cohesion system where servers would keep parties and clans together in *ALL* cases and this resulted in some brutally mis-matched games.
+Team-Balance Fixes: There were some bugs in the party/clan cohesion system where servers would keep parties and clans together in *ALL* cases and this resulted in some brutally mismatched games.
 This has been fixed!
 There were some other issues that resulted in messed-up team balance and we have resolved those as well.
-Should be a ton better!
+It should be a ton better!

 Push-to-Talk Option: This was requested by so many players, and in concert with the revamped Voice Chat System, the PTT option really is a great addition.
 Now players have the option to have their microphone turn on when they press L3 rather than automatically when they talk.
 I guess, too many players were being yelled at by their Moms, had crying babies in the background, or hell, maybe both!
 You can find the PTT option in the Audio Settings menu in the Uplink.